shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 When Flutter makes a release, we make a branch in each repo for the Flutter release and rebase necessary changes from main onto that branch.

+The only reason we need to create branches is to keep our forked commits alive.
+You don't directly check out these branches (unless you plan to make a hotfix) but instead Shorebird will pull them using its `flutter.version` file, etc.

 We keep channel branches (e.g. `beta`, `stable`) in the `shorebird` repo but do not do so in the other repos.